7th English Language Arts Unit 12

 Example: You must be hungry.
 Or, I can’t hear you.

-B. People in general.
+B. Refers to people in general.

 Example: You can’t trust anybody these days.